By Kym Campbell, BSc. | Updated April 19th, 2023

 1. Measure blood glucose levels

-Since the aim is to have steady blood glucose levels, why not measure them directly?
+Since the aim is to have steady blood sugar levels, why not measure them directly?
 Using blood glucose monitoring devices helps you optimize your carb intake meal by meal.
 Using a continuous blood glucose monitor for a few weeks is especially helpful.
 But a finger-prick meter also provides deep insight.
 See my PCOS macros blog for optimal blood glucose ranges.

 2. Eat carbs with protein and fat